New Equipment Exceeds MOE Safe Emissions Guidelines

 Since the new equipment began operating in early April we have completed approximately 300 cremations (well below the maximum ECA regulated limit of 40 per week).
 Using an additive that is primarily comprised of bicarbonate of soda, potential particulate and chemical emissions are captured in solid form within the filtration system, and the sealed container is safely disposed of by a provincially licensed waste management company.

-Mount Pleasant's new equipment utilizes larger modulating burners.
-The larger burners actually have an environmental benefit, they increase the efficiency of the cremation process and reduce the use of natural gas and our carbon footprint by approximately 50% as the equipment utilizes air circulation to fuel the cremation.
+Mount Pleasant's new equipment utilises larger modulating burners.
+The larger burners actually have an environmental benefit, they increase the efficiency of the cremation process and reduce the use of natural gas and our carbon footprint by approximately 50% as the equipment utilises air circulation to fuel the cremation.

 What will you see coming from the crematorium chimney in the future?
 During cooler months you may see "white steam" or "water vapour" coming from the chimney when the equipment heats up in the mornings.
 That is the result of moist hot air from the chimney contacting the cooler air.
 At other times you will see virtually nothing but clean, warm air.